even4void/aliquote/content/post/phylogenetic-python.md

 MAKQDFYKILGVEKSASLTE
 ```

-We can perform a multiple alignment of those sequences using MAFFT, and build a tree directly using ETE3 and the Fasttree workflow:
+We can perform a multiple alignment of those sequences using MAFFT, and build a tree directly using ETE3 and the Fasttree or RaxML workflow:

 ```shell
 $ mafft OG0000007.fa > OG0000007_a.fa